junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 > The sun was gentle and warm for a November day.
 Kids were running and laughing in the playground.
 Dean looked at them, savoring the moment.
 The air beside him stirred with a light flutter of wings on the park bench.
 Dean didn't take his eyes away from the kids.
 >
+> There would only be one angel approaching him and sitting quietly on a bench next to him like this, and he also felt like he could almost recognize that particular wing-fluttering sound now, just like he could recognize his Baby's engine purring without looking.
+>
+> He took a breath before breaking the peaceful moment.
+>
 > "Let me guess.
 You're here for the I-told-you-so," he said nonchalantly.
 >
 > "No," Castiel answered simply.
+It was hard to hear what he was thinking -- but it was so clear that he was thinking a lot.
+He was thinking very loudly, but the human could not parse it.
 >
-> "Well, good," said Dean, turning halfway to the angel, "'cause I'm really not that interested."
+> "Well, good," said Dean, turning halfway to the angel, starting to look at him, "'cause I'm really not that interested."
 The light mood of seeing the kids playing in the park vaporized.
+The weight of what just happened -- almost happened -- to this town came crashing down again.
+The aftermath of the weight, to be more precise, it was like looking at a dusted room and staring at one particularly clean spot -- something used to be there but now removed, you just couldn't quite tell what it was from the shape it left behind.
+The ghost of a disaster lingered in the air -- but they couldn't figure out if the ghost would be better or worse than the disaster itself.
 >
 > "I'm not here to judge you, Dean," the angel said quietly, frowning slightly, turning to look at Dean.
 >
-> Dean realized he didn't know when he turned to face him fully, and now his gaze was fixated on Castiel's eyes again.
+> Dean realized he didn't know when but he's already turned to face him fully, and now his gaze was fixated on Castiel's eyes again, in a state he kept finding himself in lately.
 He frowned a little, forcing his brain to focus on the conversation instead of the view.
 "Then why are you here?" he asked.
 >
-> "Our orders --" Castiel started, but immediately cut off by a fed-up Dean by saying "I've had about enough of these 'orders' of yours --" He even shot the angel a challenging look with a raised eyebrow to pull a full set of irritated look.
+> "Our orders --" Castiel started, but immediately cut off by a fed-up Dean's words "I've had about enough of these 'orders' of yours --" He even shot the angel a challenging look with a raised eyebrow to pull a full set of irritated look.
 >
 > But Castiel did not give up his speech easily.
 He continued as if undisturbed, staring Dean down.
-"Our *orders*," he gritted the word, grasping the human's attention, "were not to stop the summoning of Samhain.
+"Our *orders*," he gritted the word, grasping the human's attention like a clenched hand over his thoughts, dragging him back in, "were not to stop the summoning of Samhain.
 They were to do whatever you told us to do."
 >
 > Dean blinked dumbfoundedly, confused. *That can't be right.* "Your orders were to follow my orders?"
 He was almost amused by the idea. *Who was he to order two angels?
 To order a real angel like **Castiel** what to do?* The mere thought of that alone felt wrong.
 He studied the angel's face intently, hoping to see a sign of mischief, that it was a joke -- not as if he had ever found one from the angel.
 >